 What Does This Mean For My Case?

 The New Jersey courts are charged with ensuring that the decisions being made are in the best interest of the child, while also respecting the rights of the parents and the grandparents.
 Since family relationships are complicated, and these types of cases are very fact-specific, there is not a “one size fits all” approach to grandparent visitation.
 If you have any questions about a grandparent visitation issue, you should speak with an attorney.
-Please call the Law Office of Peter Van Aulen for a free comprehensive in office consultation to discuss the specifics of your case.
+Please call the Law Office of Peter Van Aulen for a free initial consultation to discuss the specifics of your case.

 Moriarty v.
 Brandt, 177 N.J.
 84 (2003)